InfuseAI/primehub-site/docs/tasks/minio-configuration.md

 ---
 id: minio_configurations
-title: Minio Configurations
+title: MinIO Configurations
 ---

 We build the object store feature with [minio](https://docs.min.io/).
 By default, minio installed as the standard mode, it would provision a PV to keep data.
 The administrator could customize it:

 * configure standalone mode
 * launch minio as [AWS S3](https://aws.amazon.com/s3/) gateway
 * launch minio as [Google Cloud Storage](https://cloud.google.com/storage) gateway

 All minio configurations at the top level `minio:`